Showing posts with label Trivia. Show all posts

 The rationalist proof:

-Starting with the concept of a bean, adding two beans and another two beans makes five beans because the concept of a bean is an ideal platonic bean.
+Starting with the concept of a bean, adding two beans and another two beans makes five beans because the concept of a bean is a bean (an ideal platonic bean).

 The empiricist proof:

-Add together two lines of length 2.36 of our minimal units, to make a line of length 4.72 and round those lengths to the nearest whole number of units.
+Add together two lines of length 2.36 (of our units of length) to make a line of length 4.72, and then round those lengths to the nearest whole number (of units).

 Thursday, October 01, 2009